USDA Specific Terms:

 Variable Rate–An interest rate that changes periodically in relation to an index.
 Payments may increase or decrease accordingly.

 VA Loan–More appropriately termed “VA Insured Loan.”
 A mortgage for which the Veteran’s Administration insures the lender against losses the lender may incur due to your default.
 Available only to veterans possessing a Certificate of Eligibility.
-Click highlighted link → for more infomation about the VA mortgage program.
+Click the highlighted link for more information about the VA mortgage program.

-We are always happy to answer your questions about the USDA Rural Housing application and lender pre qualification requirements.
+We are always happy to answer your questions about the USDA Rural Housing application and lender pre-qualification requirements.
 To expedite your request, please fill out the short information request form (located on the upper right side of your screen) and a USDA Mortgage Specialist will contact you today.
-You can also call us 7 days a week/ 9am-8pm at ph: 904-302-6060
+You can also call us 7 days a week/ 9am-8pm at the number above.

 Mobile phone users will find the info request form at the bottom of this page.

-Please take a moment to visit our USDA mortgage blog above for the latest 100% USDA home loan information and most frequently asked questions.
-Contact us today and see why USDA Mortgage Source is the leading resource for all 100% Government home loans.
+Please take a moment to visit our USDA mortgage blog above for the latest 100% USDA home loan information and the most frequently asked questions.
+Contact us today to learn more.

-Are you looking for a home loan in a more populated (non rural) area of Florida or Georgia?
-Please click to learn more about the Government backed FHA Home Loan.
+Are you looking for a home loan in a more populated (non-rural) location?
+Please click to learn more about the Government-backed FHA Home Loan.